Back to all posts

 Our modern lives can be tough on our backs.
 If you spend hours sitting at a desk, your posture can suffer, forcing your back muscles to work overtime to keep you upright.
 This constant strain leads to tight, fatigued muscles that are prone to aching.
 Stress is another major factor.
 When you’re stressed, your body tenses up, and that tension often settles in your neck, shoulders, and lower back.
 Over time, these muscles can become chronically tight and painful.
 A therapeutic Swedish or deep tissue massage is an incredible way to address this built-up tension, helping your muscles relax and letting go of that accumulated stress.

-When It Might Be a Deeper Spinal Issue
+When to Suspect a Deeper Spinal Issue

 While most back pain is muscular, sometimes the issue lies deeper within the spine itself.
 Conditions like a herniated disc, sciatica (nerve pain that radiates down the leg), or spinal stenosis can cause significant discomfort.
 It’s important to remember that a massage therapist cannot diagnose these conditions.
 If your pain is severe, persistent, or accompanied by numbness or weakness, it’s crucial to see a doctor for a proper evaluation.
 The good news is that for many spinal issues, massage can be an effective part of your overall care plan.
 Paired with medical treatment and healthy habits, a specialized service like Ashiatsu Deepfeet Bar Therapy can help manage symptoms and improve your quality of life.